• Home

 Welcome

 SEB Money Alert is a source of information compiled over many years of research and experience to introduce people to the Stock Market.
-SEB Money Alert aims to providing a clear understanding of what the Stock Market is and how it affects your money be it directly or indirectly.
-There are many things that influence why we should pay attention to our money, which is the reason we should be on alert about our money.
+SEB Money Alert was created to provide a clear understanding of what the Stock Market is and whether it affects your money directly or indirectly.
+There are many things that influence why we should pay attention to our money, which is the reason we should be on alert about the status of our money.
 To be “alert” about your money is fundamentally understanding how you earn, store and utilize money.
-The transition from earning-money to money-earning-money must start with the concept of “Income Generation” because all moneys can produce income and we must decide how its going to be done.
-Learning how to manage our money properly will give us more assurance we’re investing it in the right places and eliminate the fear of making a serious mistake that may cause us to lose money.
+The transition from working-to-earn money to

 Income Generation